Darkwing Duck: Comic creatorship

 Throughout the run of BOOM!
 Studios' Darkwing Duck comic series, there was controversy as to who was responsible for the series.
 Editor Aaron Sparrow is largely credited with the idea to relaunch the property and has claimed to have plotted the first arc and come up with many of the concepts for following story arcs.
 This has been publicly disputed by Boom and credited series writer Ian Brill.
 However, artist James Silvani has publicly credited Sparrow not only with the idea of bringing the series back, but assisting him in ghost-writing much of the series and changing a lot of the concepts Brill brought to the series following Sparrow's departure from BOOM!
 Studios.
-This seems to be further corroborated by the fact that Sparrow and Silvani have both stated they did not write any of the final arc of the series, "Dangerous Currency", which was largely panned by fans for having many glaring character inconsistencies, particularly in the case of the character Gizmoduck.Darkwing Duck creator Tad Stones has also publicly credited Sparrow as bringing the character back in a 2010 BOOM Kids!
-"Get A Sketch" panel at Comic-Con International.
+This seems to be further corroborated by the fact that Sparrow and Silvani have both stated they did not write any of the final arc of the series, "Dangerous Currency", which was largely panned by fans for having many glaring character inconsistencies, particularly in the case of the character Gizmoduck.Darkwing Duck creator Tad Stones has also publicly credited Sparrow as bringing the character back in a 2010 BOOM!
+Kids "Get A Sketch" panel at San Diego Comic-Con.
 Sparrow continues to make public appearances with Silvani and Stones, and Brill does not.
 In a 2011 livestream interview Tad Stones admitted he was unhappy with later issues of the series, and particularly criticized the election arc, which he "tried to talk them out of".
 When questioned on whether he had read the entire comic series he stated: "Not the later stuff.
 I applaud what James tried to do.
 I hear he saved them but I thought the central premises were wrong."